ipfs/newsletter/README.md

 ### Process for writing 'IPFS Weekly' roundup

-- Open a Pull Request to create a new Markdown formatted file in the `drafts` folder.
+- Open a Pull Request to create a new Markdown formatted file in the `published` folder.
+The naming format should be as in this example: `002-2016-jan-5.md`, for the second weekly of the sprint starting January 5th in 2016.
 - Collect feedback and iterate on the draft.
 - Merge it after 24 hours.
-- Crosspost to ipfs/ipfs.
-- Crosspost to the blog.
+- Crosspost to ipfs/ipfs, the Blog, and Twitter.

 If you need a core contributor to do this, get in touch with [@RichardLitt](//github.com/RichardLitt).